mm6/ethereum-lab3-hardhat/README.md

 **Learning Objectives:**

-In this Lab we are working with the MetaMask wallet and Hardhat.
+In this Lab we are working with the MetaMask wallet, smart contracts, Hardhat, and Defi Llama..

 A wallet like MetaMask has a limited user interface.
 If we need to generate arbitrary transactions to various smart contracts, we would do